AhmedHarees/100-days-of-code/log.md

 **Thoughts**: Callback was a difficult concept to understand, however managed to get a fairly good grasp on it after playing around with the code and using the debugger to go through it.

+### Day 30: April 24, 2021

+**Today's Progress**:  Completed Advanced Javascript and DOM Manipulation section of the course.
+Completed the Drum Kit website.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)